-“One autumn evening in the mountains a ten-year-old boy, all alone, is cutting firewood for his family in a place called the Dark Forest.
-He is loading it into his father’s big farm wagon pulled by a team of Belgian draft horses named Duke and Dok.
-His plan is to sleep under the wagon tonight with his dog, Baldur, finish by noon tomorrow, and then return home.
-But something unexpected is about to happen that will delay his plans, not to mention change his life forever.
-Here follows a passage from the upcoming novel for young—and old—readers, alike.”
+One autumn day a ten-year-old boy, named Jacob, is heading into the mountains by himself in his family’s big farm wagon pulled by a team of Belgian draft horses; Duke and Dok.
+His father had asked him to gather a load of firewood in an area known locally as the ‘Dark Forest’.
+Jacob’s plan is to work until nightfall, sleep under the wagon alongside his dog Baldur, and then finish by noon the next day, when he would return home.
+But something unexpected is about to happen that will delay things, not to mention change his life forever.
+Here follows a passage from my upcoming novel for young—and old—readers, alike.
 JPS

 Better Left Unknown

 The inconceivable situation forced Jacob to forget all about his dog, even though he barked nonstop.
-His mind was running furiously but getting him nowhere.
-In less than one second he thought…
+His mind was running furiously but getting him nowhere…

 …Should I yell?
 There’s no one to hear me this far up in the mountains.

 …Where can I hide?
-I’m out in the open, and I’ve already been seen.
+I’m out in the open and I’ve already been seen.

 Jacob stared back, wondering…

-Wedged in the crook of a smelly, bristly arm Jacob was carried off at a brisk pace into the Dark Forest.
-They dodged around trees but crashed right through clumps of bushes, destined for a faraway place whose location was unknown to this hostage.
+Wedged in the crook of a smelly, bristly arm, Jacob was carried off at a brisk pace into the dense forest.
+They dodged around trees but crashed right through clumps of bushes, as effortlessly as a child treads on a tuft of grass.
+Their destination; a faraway place whose location was unknown to this hostage.

 Feeling sorely pinched in the behemoth’s mighty hold, and being jerked up and down with every jarring stride, Jacob was aching, nearly in a swoon.
 He ceased struggling to free himself.
 It was useless to try and only pinched as hard somewhere else.
 Instead, he focused on memorizing landmarks as his tormentor bushwhacked through the forest.
-If ever he escaped, Jacob would need to find a way back.
+He recalled one of his favorite stories…

 Unfortunately, the dense undergrowth provided nothing notable to remember.
-Completely frustrated, he gave up trying, lamenting…

-Having no other choice, Jacob resigned himself to the present circumstance.
-Slowly his mind began dismissing the pain.
+Totally frustrated, he gave up trying.
+Having no other choice, Jacob resigned himself to his present circumstance.
+Slowly, his mind began dismissing the pain.
 In due course it wandered back to his home and family…

-…And how he needed his strong Papa and longed to hug his gentle Momma!
+…And how he needed his strong Papa, and longed to hug his gentle Momma!

-He loved them all so dearly and now, he would never see them again.
+He loved them all so dearly.
+And now, he would never see them again.
 A sob arose in his throat.
 Instantly he swallowed his self-pity, warning himself…